Code of Conduct

 Thank you for your understanding and for following these rules.

-Make sure you’re looking at directly at your screen.
-Wandering eyes cause concern for your opponents as you could be reading something on screen that isn’t part of the game.
-We know that playing on tablets or phones can make this and showing your hands quite tricky.
-In this case, please explain your set-up to your opponents, showing them if you can.
-If they know that you have to tap the screen to see the chat window, and they can clearly see this is all you’re doing, then that will help.
+Wandering eyes cause concern as one could be reading something on a second screen or other device.
+Playing on tablets or phones can make this and showing your hands quite tricky.
+In such a case, please explain your set-up to your opponents, showing them if possible.
+Everyone should know when someone has to tap the screen to see the chat window (for instance), and clearly see it being done.

-When the question passes across to the team (or the opposition team), the captain should select the player who will answer.
-Players should be signalling if they think they know the answer, so there should be no discussion.
+When an individual question passes across to player’s or opposition team, the captain should select the player who will answer.
+Players may signal their confidence in their answer, but there must be no discussuion.

-You can discuss questions freely only in the team rounds as these questions do not pass to the other team.
+Team rounf questions may be discussed freely as they do not pass to the other team.

 Please ensure all players are treated with respect.
 Racism, homophobia, sexism etc. will not be tolerated.

-• If a player isn’t following the rules, then ANY other player or spectator can politely remind them to do the above.
+• If a player isn’t following the rules, then the Reader (preferably) or another player can politely remind them to do so.

-• The officials can remove a player from the match if necessary or can disqualify a whole team from a match.
+• The organisers may remove a player from the match if necessary or can disqualify a whole team from a match.
 We very much hope that everyone will play in the spirit of the game and that this won’t be necessary.

-If a player, or team, fail to comply with the rules repeatedly, the organisers will remove them from a match or from the whole competition.
+If a player or team repeatedly fails to comply with the Code of Conduct then the organisers will remove them from a match, or from the entire competition.